AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

 Running Simulations
 -------------------

-Once a model is successfuly loaded we can next run a time course simulation.
+Once a model is successfully loaded we can next run a time course simulation.
 To do this we use the simulate method::

    result = rr.simulate()

 The variable result will be a Python numpy array.
-The first column will contain time and the reminaing columns will include all the floating species.
+The first column will contain time and the remaining columns will include all the floating species.
 In the simulate method we didn't specify how long to do the simulation for or how many points to generate.
 By default the time start is set to zero, time end to 40 time units and the number of points to 500.
 There are two ways to set these values to different values.
 The easiest is to add them to the called in the following